Glavo/fallback-jmod/README.md

 Based on existing work on Fallback Jmod and SapMachine, I created a Release showing how I expected the distribution to be, You can see my JDK distribution for Windows x86-64 and Linux x86-64 platforms [here](https://github.com/Glavo/fallback-jmod/releases/tag/jdk-1.0).

+(Another idea: put the full Jmod files on the Maven repository)

 ## Known Issues